 - It is not just another card for a specific purpose.
-In the larger context it can be used in the future for many purposes including banking, identification, to avail other government schemes.
+In the larger context, it can be used in the future for many purposes including banking, identification, to avail other government schemes.

-- Aadhar can be applied for every one; even for a newborn baby or for a 90 year old person.
+- Aadhar can be applied for everyone; even for a newborn baby or for a 90 year old person.
 For children below the age of 5 there won't be collection of any biometric information such as iris or fingerprint scan.
 Their UID will be linked with their parents UID and once they turn 5 they will have to update their ID's with biometric information.
 Biometrics will have to be updated once again when they turn 15.
-As for differently abled people who cannot provide their biometric information their will be other markers that will be used.
+As for differently abled people who cannot provide their biometric information there will be other markers that will be used.

 - It is not like other cards where the holder of the card is a citizen of India, it is for every resident whether he may be an Indian or foreigner (Yes you read it right for NRI's and foreigners).